filterpaper/qmk_userspace/readme.md

 # Split Keyboard Handedness
-All split keyboards use `EE_HANDS` with left and right handedness saved in EEPROM.
-Each side is flashed once with the following commands:
+Split keyboards use [Handedness by EEPROM](https://github.com/qmk/qmk_firmware/docs/feature_split_keyboard.md), and each half is flashed once with the following command:
 ```sh
 qmk flash -kb cradio -km default -bl dfu-split-left
 qmk flash -kb cradio -km default -bl dfu-split-right
 ```
-Subsequently, the same firmware binary can be flashed normally to both sides.
-See [split keyboard features](https://github.com/qmk/qmk_firmware/docs/feature_split_keyboard.md) for details.

 # Modular Corne (CRKBD) Build
-Corne is configured with a few modular build options in [rules.mk](rules.mk):
+Corne keyboard is configured with a few modular build options using [rules.mk](rules.mk):
 ## Tiny build
 Minimal firmware with no OLED and RGB support is the default:
 ```